 **Be sure to use paint-able caulk for this step.

-I wanted a nice layered effect.
+I wanted a nice layered effect with these colors.

 Once distressed, I wanted to be able to see a touch of each color.